ndrewtl/airspace-jekyll/_posts/2017-03-21-data-clustering.md

 library(cluster)
 ```

-# Now it is time to load the data we'll be using, but before that, let's discuss where these data came from and what we plan do with them.

 As you might have realised by now, I work on tropical trees and forests in the Neotropics, and today I have decided to give you a quick tour through some of the amazing forests and floristic formations we have there.
 Today's destination is Bolivia, a large country in Tropical South America with just about ten million people living in it.
 Most of these people live in four gigantic cities: La Paz, Sucre, Cochabamba and Santa Cruz de La Sierra.
 As a result, most of Bolivia's diversity is located away from human settlements and is, therefore, relatively protected from human impact.
 Biogeographically, Bolivia is where all main Tropical South American biomes converge.
 These makes this country one of the most interesting and exciting places to study (and visit) in South America.

 <b>The data we'll be using today come from a dataset called NeoTropTree.
 NeoTropTree has been developed by <a href="http://prof.icb.ufmg.br/treeatlan/">Professor Ary Oliveira-Filho (Federal University of Minas Gerais - Brazil)</a>.
 NeoTropTree is a large database containing records on tree species composition, gathered by reviewing the literature (published and unpublished - e.g. masters dissertations and PhD theses), compiling species check-lists, and studying herbarium records.
 Each site within the database has been assigned to a specific vegetation type (an ecologically meaningful unit).
 NeoTropTree is a very comprehensive and well kept dataset, which makes it very valuable and reliable when doing science.
 Professor Oliveira-Filho has kindly agreed to us using a tiny portion of it for this tutorial.</b>